southworkscom/BotBuilder-Samples/CSharp/demo-ContosoFlowers/README.md

 - Extensions
     - [HeroCardExtensions](ContosoFlowers.BotAssets/Extensions/HeroCardExtensions.cs)
     - [IBotDataBagExtensions](ContosoFlowers.BotAssets/Extensions/IBotDataBagExtensions.cs)

+Additionally, the [Bing Location Control](https://github.com/Microsoft/BotBuilder-Location) is being used to resolve and validate the shipping and billing addresses, backed by Bing Maps REST services.
+Take a look [here](ContosoFlowers/ContosoFlowersModule.cs#L46-L53) to see how to leverage DI to configure the control, and [here](ContosoFlowers/Dialogs/RootDialog.cs#L82-L91) to see how to use the DialogFactory to create an instance of the Control's Location Dialog.

 #### Complex Forms
 Handling a guided conversation like ordering a bouquet of flowers for your loved one can require a lot of effort.
 In order to simplify building guided conversations the Bot Framework provides a powerful dialog building block known as [FormFlow](https://docs.botframework.com/en-us/csharp/builder/sdkreference/forms.html).
 A FormFlow dialog guides the user through filling in the form; a collection of fields that you want to fill in through a conversation with the user.